LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/2-BuildFirstIntent.md

 Once the domain is linked, the Assist tool will know to recommend related intents and entities to interactions within this dialog.

-Click on the User Says interaction and you will see the Assist tool finds a good match with the "Ask a Question" intent.
+Click on the User Says interaction and you will see the Assist tool finds a good match with the "ask me" intent.
 Link the intent to the User Says interaction via the Assist tool.

 Now click on the Bot Question Text interaction.
-Use the Assist tool to link the "city" entity to the question.
+Use the Assist tool to link the "animal" entity to the question.

 <img src="img/ConvoBuilder/intentAdded.png" style="width:500px">

-The assist tool automatically linked the city entity and assigned the user answer to be stored in a Slot.
+The assist tool automatically assigned the user answer to be stored in a Slot when you linked the animal entity.

-Add a new Bot Statement Text interaction and make the text say "I love {$botContext.slot.city}!".
+Add a new Bot Statement Text interaction and make the text say "You answered: {$botContext.slot.animal}!".

 `{$botContext.slot.entityName}` is how you can access values in slots and use them in other ways.

 Click on the Messaging Client in the Settings Toolbar and test your bot/automation.
 Type "reset" to create a new session.
 Say "hello", followed by "ask me something".
-Respond with something like "I live in San Fransisco".
-The bot/automation should say "I love San Fransisco!"
+Respond with something like "I like dogs".
+The bot/automation should say "You answered: dogs!"